© Miri WTPOTUS November 14, 2011

 Reading between the lines: Kezia sent her letters through Mboya because BHO Sr. was ignoring her.
 Why?
 Because he’d learned from others that she was pregnant, an apparent impossibility given that he hadn’t been back to Kenya, so everyone would know he was a cuckold.
 Leo Odera, his friend, confirms that he stopped writing to her when he found out.

 Yet Mboya URGED BHO Sr. to contact Kezia.
-Kezia was clever enough to plead her case with Mboya and get him to lean on BHO Sr., to persuade him to contact her again.
+Kezia was apparently clever enough to plead her case with Mboya and get him to lean on BHO Sr., to persuade him to contact her again.
 She must have known that if she sent the letters through Mboya, that would get her husband’s attention.
 This story reports that in

 May 29, 1962, Obama wrote his sponsor Tom Mboya: “You know my wife is in Nairobi there and I would really appreciate any help you may give her.”
 Here Obama is talking about his wife Kezia, whom he left in Kenya.

-BHO Sr.’s rich and connected benefactresses (not to mention Mboya and Odinga) would know how embarrassing this situation would be for their “brilliant man” when he returned to Kenya to take his place in the government.
+BHO Sr.’s rich and connected benefactresses (not to mention Mboya and Odinga) would probably know how embarrassing this situation might be for their “brilliant man” when he returned to Kenya to take his place in the government.
 How could he return to Kezia, when she had a child by another man during his absence?

 One can imagine him writing to Kirk, Roberts, and Kiano, as well as Odera, asking advice about what to do, without necessarily apprising them of his most recent marriage to Stanley Ann.
 A desire to hide his marriage to Stanley Ann from his benefactors may also explain why she and her son Barry aren’t mentioned on his INS records.
 Perhaps it also explains his abandonment of them.
 But there could be other explanations.